How and Why Integrate Zoom Video Conferencing SDK in Your Website or App

 The video conferencing market will grow to $27.3 billion by 2026.
 For comparison, in 2021, analytics estimated it at $14.6 billion.
 Zoom is one of the most common tools in this sector.

-So, today’s topic is how to integrate Zoom with a website or an app.
-This post also will weigh the Zoom Video SDK’s pros and cons, and explain why video conferencing is the future.
+So, today’s topic is how to embed Zoom with a website or an app.
+This post will also weigh the Zoom Video SDK’s pros and cons and explain why video conferencing is the future.

-In this post we are drawing on our experience with video chat solutions like Events10x, HIPAA Telmed, Apartmii, and even more, you’ll comprehend the concept of Zoom web SDK in greater depth.
-Therefore, if you don’t know how to integrate video calling in the website, we will tell you everything in detail here.
+This post draws on our experience with video chat solutions like Events10x, HIPAA Telmed, Apartmii, and even more.
+So you’ll comprehend the concept of Zoom web SDK in greater depth.
+Therefore, if you don’t know how to integrate video conferencing into website, we will tell you everything in detail here.

 But we should back up for a second first.